Court-martial: Composition

 Usually, a court-martial takes the form of a trial with a presiding judge, a prosecutor and a defense attorney (all trained lawyers as well as officers).
 The precise format varies from one country to another and may also depend on the severity of the accusation.

 Jurisdiction

 Courts-martial have the authority to try a wide range of military offences, many of which closely resemble civilian crimes like fraud, theft or perjury.
 Others, like cowardice, desertion, and insubordination, are purely military crimes.
-Military offences are defined in the Armed Forces Act 2006 for members of the British Military.
+For members of the British Armed Forces, offences are defined in the Armed Forces Act 2006.
 Regulations for the Canadian Forces are found in the Queen's Regulations and Orders as well as the National Defence Act.
 For members of the United States Armed Forces offenses are covered under the Uniform Code of Military Justice (UCMJ).
 These offences, as well as their corresponding punishments and instructions on how to conduct a court-martial, are explained in detail based on each country and/or service.